CityScope/CS_cityscopeJS_Scanner/README.md

 - Build production into `dist` folder:
 - open terminal and use `GH.sh` to build the a local `dist` folder
 - make changes to `.sh` to fit your static `https` and GitHub pages location

+## Troubleshooting

+Note: CityScopeJS relies on a server system to send/recieve the scanned grid.
+This system is called cityIO.
+Before running CityScopeJS, make sure cityIO server is on.
+You can do so by visiting https://cityio.media.mit.edu.
+If the server is offline, leave us an issue here: https://github.com/CityScope/CS_CityIO_Backend/issues/46.

+For all other issues, please follow steps above and leave an issue in this repo.

 ---